Circassians: Circassian, Cherkess

 The word Circassian (/sərˈkæsiənz/ sər-KASS-ee-ənz) is an exonym, Latinized from Russian Cherkess (Черкес; Чэркэс/Шэрджэс), which is of debated origin.
-While the term, in Russian, was traditionally applied to all Circassians before Soviet times, it has since usually referred only to the Circassians living in northern Karachay-Cherkessia, a federal subject of Russia, where they are indigenous and formed just under 12% of the population in 2010.
+The term, in Russian, was traditionally applied to all Circassians before Soviet times, but it has since usually referred only to Circassians living in northern Karachay-Cherkessia, a federal subject of Russia, where they are indigenous and were about 12% of the population in 2010.
 In English, it still refers to all Circassians.

-There is dispute over the origins of the term "Circassian".
-One view is that its root stems from Turkic languages, and that the term means “head choppers” or “warrior killers” accounting for the successful battle practices of the Circassians.
-There are those who argue that the term comes from Mongolian Jerkes, meaning “one who blocks a path”.
+The origin of the term "Circassian" is disputed.
+One view is that its root stems from Turkic languages, and means "head choppers" or "warrior killers", because of the Circassians' battle practices.
+Other sources argue that the term comes from Mongolian Jerkes, meaning "one who blocks a path".
 Some believe it comes from the ancient Greek name of the region, Siraces.
-According to another view, its origin is Persian and it's a combination of two parts, kar (mountain) and kās (region, in Pahlavi language) which means "the mountainous region".
-Also the spelling Cherkess may be an abbreviation of Persian Chahār-kas ("four people"), denoting four tribes.
-Though Jahārkas was used by Ibn Khaldun (died 1406) and Ali ibn al-Athir (died c.
-1232/3), the Persian hypothesis remains uncertain.
+According to another view, its origin is Persian and combines two parts, kar ("mountain") and kās ("region", in Pahlavi), meaning "mountainous region".
+The spelling Cherkess may be an abbreviation of Persian Chahār-kas ("four people"), denoting four tribes.
+Ali ibn al-Athir (died c.
+1232/3) and Ibn Khaldun (died 1406) used the term Jahārkas, but the Persian hypothesis remains uncertain.

-Although in early Russian sources, the Circassians are referred to as Kasogi, one view holds that the modern term "Cherkes" may be derived from Kerket, the name of one of the ancient Circassian tribes.
+In early Russian sources, Circassians are called Kasogi, but one view holds that the modern term "Cherkes" derives from Kerket, the name of one of the ancient Circassian tribes.

-In languages spoken geographically close to the Caucasus, the native people originally had other names for the Circassian people (such as Georgian: ჯიქი, Jiqi), but with Russian influence, the name has been settled as Cherkess.
+In languages spoken geographically close to the Caucasus, the native people originally had other names for the Circassians (such as Georgian: ჯიქი, Jiqi), but with Russian influence, the name has been settled as Cherkess.
 It is the same or similar in many world languages that cite these languages.

 The Encyclopaedia Islamica adds: "The Cherkess: the Kabardians and the western Adyghe people share a common language, which is spoken by the north-western Caucasian people, and belongs to the family known as Abkhazian-Adyghe".

 In Medieval Oriental and European texts, the Adyghe people were known by the name Cherkess/Circassians.
 In Persian sources, Charkas/Cherkes is used to refer to the "actual" Circassians of the northwest Caucasus, and in some occasions as a general designation for Caucasians who live beyond Derbent (Darband).

 Soviet policy

-Despite a common self-designation and a common Russian name, Soviet authorities divided the nation into four different people and applied four designations to Circassians remaining in the historic lands of Circassia:
+Despite a common self-designation and a common Russian name, Soviet authorities divided the nation into four different peoples and applied four designations to Circassians remaining in the historic lands of Circassia: